What Does it Take to Be an Audio or Video Equipment Technician?

 What education or degrees do I need to become an Audio or Video Equipment Technician?

-Where Audio and Video Equipment Technicians Work
+Below are examples of industries where Audio and Video Equipment Technicians work:

 Those thinking about becoming an Audio or Video Equipment Technician might also be interested in the following careers: